Luna-Coder/ReactJS-Notes/README.md

 ```
 When React sees an element representing a user-defined component, it passes JSX attributes to this component as a single object.
 We call this object `props`.

-For example, this code renders “Hello, Sara” on the page.
+For example, this code renders “Hello, Sara” on the page:
 ```jsx
 function Welcome(props) {
   return <h1>Hello, {props.name}</h1>;